Berserk-Games/Tabletop-Simulator-API/docs/ui/attributes.md

-As mentioned in the [Introduction](xml/introUI), attributes are modifiers that can be applied to elements.
+boundaryAs mentioned in the [Introduction](xml/introUI), attributes are modifiers that can be applied to elements.
 They can be applied to individual elements or to whole groups of them.

 !!!important
     They consists of two parts, a **tag** and a **value**. ***The value is always in quotation marks.***